microsoft/PowerPlatformConnectors/independent-publisher-connectors/Google BigQuery/README.md

 ## Deployment Instructions

-Use the connector and choose no authentication as the authentication type.
+Use the connector and choose OAuth 2.0 authentication as the authentication type.